ropensci/roweb3/content/blog/2023-04-25-champions-program-teams/index.md

 {{< figure src = "/img/team/bilikisu-wunmi-olatunji-mentee.jpeg" class = "pull-left" width = "300" alt = "Profile photo of Bilikisu Wunmi Olatunji" caption = "<center><strong>Bilikisu Wunmi Olatunji</strong></center>">}}
 I'm a Data
 Scientist and RShiny Developer from Nigeria based in the country's capital city, Abuja.
-I'm a certified RStudio Instructor for Tidyverse and R Shiny.
+I'm a certified RStudio Instructor for Tidyverse and R Shiny and have a Master's of Science from the University of Liverpool, UK.

 I'm also the founder and co-organizer of Abuja R Users Group and R-Ladies Abuja.
 My interest is in geospatial data science and I have been working on